syncfusion-content/blazor-docs/blazor/3D-chart/numeric-axis.md

 # Numeric Axis in Blazor 3D Chart Component

-The `Numeric axis` can be used to represent the numeric values of data in 3D chart.
+The numeric axis can be used to represent the numeric values of data in 3D chart.
 By default, the `ValueType` of an axis is `Double`.

 ```cshtml